alexportnov/StupidJson/README.md

 # StupidJson
-One more JSON serializer/deserializer for Java.
+One more JSON serializer/deserializer for Java (Android).

 # Why?
 I wrote it overnight since I got sick with having 400K of zipped code (after optimization) attached to all of my packages for no apparent reason.
 Turns out, that simple JSON serializer now-days is a framework.